 What advice do you have for someone suffering from bulimia?

-To help someone to consider seeking help, Dr Sykes advises them to sit down with a pen and paper and write down the advantages of changing.
-She suggests paying attention to these advantages on a daily basis.
+To help someone to consider seeking help for bulimia, I advise them to sit down with a pen and paper and write down the advantages of changing.
+I suggest paying attention to these advantages on a daily basis.
 Sometimes having a photo that reminds you of the advantages, as a screensaver can be motivational.

-Dr Sykes also suggests that the person make note of their fears of changing.
-Then, once all the fears are noted, evaluate how likely it is on a scale of 0 -100% (0=highly unlikely, 100 = highly likely) that their fear will happen.
+I also suggest that the person with bulimia make note of their fears of changing.
+Then, once all the fears are noted, evaluate how likely it is on a scale of 0 to 100 per cent (0=highly unlikely, 100 = highly likely) that their fear will happen.
 To help evaluate the likelihood of their fear happening, the person should ask themselves:

 - What makes me think this?